bedrockio/bedrock-core/services/api/README.md

 ## Secrets

 No production secrets should ever be checked into your repository.
-Instead, use the [Secrets](https://github.com/bedrockio/bedrock-core/tree/master/deployment#secrets) deployment to facility to store secrets remotely.
+Instead, use the deployment [secrets](../../deployment#secrets) facility to store secrets remotely.

 ## Building the Container